 Far too often, owners pay all the business expenses and are left with little to no cash to pay themselves, creating personal headaches that stem from their business.
 Instead, your burden will be lightened due to having cash stashed away.
 This occurs frequently, eliminating the possibility of feeling like you’re on a personal cash hamster wheel.

 The Truly Profit Plan plans for the future.

 After opening your specific bank accounts, you’ll notice that from a cash perspective, areas like income tax that previously induced stress no longer will.
 This is what happens when you have a plan.

 Not only does it aid in preparing you for future events, but it also frees your mind to think higher-level, since the mundane is handled by these bank accounts.
 This feature allows you to dream big, taking the planning process for both your business and you to new heights.

-Profit First can also be manipulated to align more closely with future personal or professional goals, which creates flexibility.
+The Truly Profit Plan can also be manipulated to align more closely with future personal or professional goals, which creates flexibility.
 Regardless, from a cash standpoint, your financial future will come into focus when utilizing this method.

-Profit First sets the budget, both personally and professionally.
+The Truly Profit Plan sets the budget, both personally and professionally.

 One unique aspect of this plan is that you can utilize the same playbook on your personal expenses.
-This system would allow you to build a personal rainy-day fund in a way that some other budgetary plans may not; since your budget is governed by Profit First, another source of stress falls away.
+This system would allow you to build a personal rainy-day fund in a way that some other budgetary plans may not; since your budget is governed by the Truly Profit Plan, another source of stress falls away.

 As demonstrated, this mindset can empower and inspire you both professionally and personally, allowing you to reach your financial goals in a structured manner.
-Having a sound plan is key in both areas of life, and Profit First is rock solid.
-It may be called Profit First, but in reality, this program indirectly puts your personal and professional well-being first.
+Having a sound plan is key in both areas of life, and the Truly Profit Plan is rock solid.